Museums, art galleries, historical sites, & similar institutions

 Business

-Estimates of the sources of the costs and the purchasers of the products in the Museums, art galleries, historical sites, & similar institutions N/A. Based on estimates from the Bureau of Economic Analysis, this section indicates the amount of money spent by a specific industry in other industries.
+Estimates of the sources of the costs and the purchasers of the products in the Museums, art galleries, historical sites, & similar institutions Industry Group.
+Based on estimates from the Bureau of Economic Analysis, this section indicates the amount of money spent by a specific industry in other industries.

-The industrial flow illustrates the intermediate inputs and the use of outputs of the Museums, art galleries, historical sites, & similar institutions N/A.
+The industrial flow illustrates the intermediate inputs and the use of outputs of the Museums, art galleries, historical sites, & similar institutions Industry Group.

-The Museums, art galleries, historical sites, & similar institutions N/A gets the most input, by its share of the cost of all intermediate inputs, from the N/A Industry.
+The Museums, art galleries, historical sites, & similar institutions Industry Group gets the most input, by its share of the cost of all intermediate inputs, from the Professional and business services Industry.

-California and New York stand out as the states with the largest number of establishments in the Museums, art galleries, historical sites, & similar institutions N/A.
+California and New York stand out as the states with the largest number of establishments in the Museums, art galleries, historical sites, & similar institutions Industry Group.

 Industrial Flow

-N/A has the highest single input, by dollars, to the Museums, art galleries, historical sites, & similar institutions N/A, and the largest industry purchasing services from the Museums, art galleries, historical sites, & similar institutions N/A is N/A.
+Professional and business services has the highest single input, by dollars, to the Museums, art galleries, historical sites, & similar institutions Industry Group, and the largest industry purchasing services from the Museums, art galleries, historical sites, & similar institutions Industry Group is Educational services, health care, and social assistance.

 In this flow diagram, all of the industries listed to the left are those places from which the highlighted industry has made purchases.
 They are the intermediate inputs to the highlighted industry.
 All those industries listed on the right side are those industries that have made purchases from the highlighted industry.
 They are the use of outputs of the highlighted industry.
 The visualizations below offer alternative ways to see and understand this data.